MicrosoftDocs/mesh-docs/mesh/Create/make-your-environment-available-for-events/build-and-publish-your-environment.md

     ![A screenshot of Mesh Uploader in the Update Environment tab highlighting the Custom Thumbnails field with the Generate from Thumbnails camera option selected](../../media/make-your-environment-available-for-events/009-select-custom-thumbnail.png)

-1. Once you are ready to publish your Environment click on **Build & Publish** and the custom thumbnails will be uploaded together with your environment.
+1. Once you are ready to publish your Environment, click on **Build & Publish** and the custom thumbnails will be uploaded together with your environment.

-    **Note**: If you uncheck the **Custom Thumbnails** field the thumbnails from your Environment will be removed, so make sure this is always checked when you do **Build & Publish**
+    **Note**: If you uncheck the **Custom Thumbnails** field the thumbnails from your Environment will be replace by the default thumbnail image, so make sure this is always checked when you do **Build & Publish**

 ### Option 2 - Custom thumbnail folder